TBeijen/tbnl-hugo/content/post/2024-07-10-news-tech-an-impressive-day-to-remember.md

 ### Tech stack anno 2014

 Mid 2014 we had an API stack, based on Python and Django, that was providing data to the mobile apps.
 Furthermore, we had a stack delivering the website, based on PHP[^footnote_surviving_a_plane_crash].
-We were in the process of building a brand new, responsive website _on top_ of API that was already used by the mobile app.
+We were in the process of building a brand new, responsive website _on top_ of API that was already used by the mobile app[^footnote_new_site].

 Everything was running on co-located hardware in two datacenters.
 No Cloud.
 No CDN.
 No horizontal or vertical scaling options.